AbdullatifGhajar/social_gateway/README.md

-# Locus (Social Gateway earlier)
+# Locus (Social Gateway)

+This is just the way Locus was first used.
 Every feature in the app, such as the time a certain action takes place, is customizable.

 ## How it works